Minuartia rubella (Wahlenb.) Hiern

 Phenology: Flowers over a long period: flowers and fruits July - August.

-Synonyms: Formerly known as Arenaria rubella (Wahlenb.)
-Hiern and Tryphane rubella (Wahlenb.)
+Synonyms: Arenaria rubella (Wahlenb.)
+Sm.; Arenaria verna L. var. rubella (Wahlenb.)
+S. Wats.; Tryphane rubella (Wahlenb.)
 Reichenb.

 Known Distribution in Maine: This rare plant has been documented from a total of 1 town(s) in the following county(ies): Aroostook.

 Reason(s) for rarity: Disjunct from principal range, southern range limit.
 Habitat naturally scarce.